WorldEnterpriseGroup/silkcorp/Job Postings/Manager.md

 - Possess the required qualifications for the role

-## Benefits
+## L-1 Visa Benefits
 Did you know that the L-1 approval rate is very high, at around 90%?
 This means that if you work hard and prove yourself as a capable and effective leader, you'll have a great chance of succeeding on this path towards US citizenship.
-And speaking of citizenship,

-By embarking on this journey, you will enjoy the following benefits:
+And speaking of citizenship, by embarking on this journey, you will enjoy the following benefits:
 - Great chance of succeeding on this path towards US citizenship as the L-1 approval rate is around 90%.
 - Gain valuable experience in the U.S. job market.
 - You'll be one step closer to getting your green card, which usually takes around 2 years to obtain.
+- Live in Company-Provided Housing
+- Enjoy a Family-Friendly Environment where we've built communities for over 100 Years

 ## Application Process